Oreland station

-Oreland station is a railroad station along the SEPTA Lansdale/Doylestown Line near Philadelphia, Pennsylvania, USA.
+Oreland station is a railroad station along the SEPTA Lansdale/Doylestown Line near Philadelphia, Pennsylvania, United States.
 The station, located at the intersection of Bridge Street and Bruce Road, includes a 99-space parking lot.

 In FY 2013, Oreland station had a weekday average of 276 boardings and 256 alightings.

 The current station was built by the Reading Railroad (RDG) in 1931, as a replacement for a station built in 1890.

 Station layout

 Oreland has two low-level side platforms.